16 Passive Treatments for the Ulnar Nerve so you can Sleep Longer

 When you succeed in finding the sensation that we are looking for, you will definitely know it.
 My suggestion is to take a look at these pictures a few times before you try it out.
 When you get it right, your hand is going to light up… kind of like your mouth would if you bit into a ghost pepper.
 Maybe not that extreme, but you get the point.

-CHAPTER 17: START PLAYING THE SAND… OR RICE
+CHAPTER 14: START PLAYING in SAND… OR RICE

-This type of hand/wrist therapy is actually kind of fun.
+This type of hand/wrist therapy is actually kind of fun too!
 Grab some kind of box (an empty shoe box works great) and fill it up with sand.

-Or if you don’t mind being less entertained by a game, you can get right down to it with “Rice Grabs,” which works extremely well.
+Or if you don’t mind an activity that’s less entertaining, you can get right down to it with “Rice Grabs” which work extremely well.

 There are a couple ways that this can help you.